 When To Use an Accountant

 If your home office claim is over £1,000, or if you are unsure about the exclusivity of the room, speak to a qualified accountant.
-We are ICAEW qualified accountants and deal with home office claims regularly for clients across all sectors.
+We are experienced accountants and deal with home office claims regularly for clients across all sectors.
 A small fee for a review can save you a much larger tax bill if HMRC challenges your claim.

-Final Point on the £6 Rate
+Final Point on the Flat Rate

 For more guidance on running your business finances, visit our business fundamentals page or browse our bookkeeping and compliance articles.